We know that God is with us.

 We know that God loves us.
 We know that we are forgiven, but why then do we continue to sin?
 Christmas proves that God is with us even in our failures.
 There is no wrath left in His heart for the people of God because of our Immanuel.

-Before you get started, spend a few moments being honest with God about the following questions:
+Spend a few moments before we get started being honest with God about the following questions:

 Are there any sin struggles you feel a lingering sense of shame over?

 Have you ever wondered if struggles or sufferings that you face are a result of God punishing you?

 Do you feel like God wants good for you, or do you ever feel like He’s only punishing you?

 The flood must have been one of the most horrific events ever to be experienced.
 Imagine Noah, seeing God’s wrath, facing the punishment.
 Even though he knew he was safe, it must have been terrifying.

 In this life, even as Christians, we still experience failure.
 To live as a believer in Christ does not mean that you are free from sinning, but it does mean that you no longer live at peace with your sin.
 Thankfully, because Jesus bore the weight of our sin and lived a perfect life, He became the sacrifice we needed for our sin and gave us His righteousness!
 So when you fail, remember the promise He made with you that as long as you live you are being made more into the image of your Savior.
 God is not finished with you yet.

 This is the gift that caused shepherds to weep and kings to bow: a Savior who could proclaim “perfect” over people who weren’t yet perfect.
 It is why today you don’t have to fear punishment, irritation, or frustration from God, because Christ has already perfected you—even as you are being sanctified.
 How?
 He did it by taking the full punishment for any past, present, or future failure for you on the cross.